 Internship experience, however short, provides our students invaluable practical training.
 It also gives them a headstart to explore and discover their career paths.
 In addition, internships are a good way for employers to try out students as potential recruits and to discover the changing qualities of the workforce.

 UPIP aims to encourage Science students to take up internships under a structured programme.
-Two electives are available under the programme:
+Two type of electives are available under the programme:

-- XX3311 Professional Internship Programme is conducted during the Special Term (May to July).
+- XX3310 / XX3311 Professional Internship Programme is conducted during the Special Term (May to July).
 It offers students 4 Modular Credits for spending atleast 10 weeks in an organisation.
-It is available to students majoring in Chemistry, Computational Biology, Life Sciences, Mathematics, Applied Mathematics, Quantitative Finance, Physics, and Statistics.
+It is available to students majoring in Chemistry, Computational Biology, Food Science & Technology, Life Sciences, Mathematics, Applied Mathematics, Quantitative Finance, Physics, and Statistics.

 - XX3312 Enhanced Professional Internship Programme is conducted in Semester 1 (August to December) or Semester 2 (January to May).
 Students should spend atleast 18 weeks in an organisation for 12 Modular Credits.
 Students majoring in Chemistry, Computational Biology, Mathematics, Applied Mathematics, Quantitative Finance, Life Sciences, Physics and Statistics may participate.

-Employers offering internships will have to register with the Faculty during the semester before the internship.
+Employers offering internships will have to register the offered position during the semester before the internship.
+See below for registration.

 Before the internship, students engage with an Academic Advisor to discuss internship possibilities.
 They must pass a career planning and preparation module.
 This module takes students through Career Research, Job Application, Networking and Interview Skills as well as Business Etiquette.
 Students are encouraged to attend lectures and training on Work Place Safety and Health, and talks by industry leaders and HR executives.